notesbytom/notesbytom/tech_notes/wireshark_display_filters.md

 * Title=Destination Address, Type=Custom, Fields=ip.dst, Occurrence=0
 * Title=Gateway Address, Type=Custom, Fields=icmp.redir_gw, Occurrence=0

+## MAC Address OUI Manufacturers

+Web-based Wireshark [OUI Lookup Tool][4] - uses the same data source as the Wireshark program.
+The file `manuf-data.c` (~4MB in 2025) is used by the Wireshark Enhanced Packet ANalyzer (EPAN).
+There is a Python script [make-manuf.py][5] which creates the Manufacturer Data file from IEEE sources.
+Search the python script for string "manuf-data" for details of the IEEE sources used.

 ## References

 * [Wireshark Wiki - Display Filters][1]